TechnikEmpire/NsfwNET/README.md

-# Update - This project doesn't is deprecated and you shouldn't use it.
+# Update - This project is deprecated and you shouldn't use it.

 # NsfwNET